programminghistorian/jekyll/en/lessons/windows-installation.md

 of your computer.
 This is just good advice for life, and is not limited to times when you are engaged in programming.

-## Install Python v.2
+## Install Python v.3

-Go to the [Python website][], download the latest stable release of the Python programming language (Version 2.7.12 as of August 2016) and install it by following the instructions on the Python website.
+Go to the [Python website][], download the latest stable release of the Python programming language (Version 3.8 as of November 2019) and install it by following the instructions on the Python website.

 ## Create a Directory